murali1996/nlp-notes/READINGS_NLP.md

+# READINGS_NLP

-# Contents
+## Contents
 Hi there!

-I have been working on categorizing the massively evolving research studies surrounding language representation and understanding, and here's my curated list.
+I have been working on organizing the massively evolving research studies surrounding language representation and understanding, and here's my curated lists.
 The main idea of this categorization is to find the chain of works that result in a research direction.
 It is always good to know the genesis before starting to adopt any paper in NLP pipelines.
 The list isn't exhaustive and I'll keep adding new papers that I come across.
 (Note: Some papers may appear in multiple sub-categories)

 So far, I have added papers on different ways to represent text at word, character and sub-word level, teachniques that evolved to have pre-trained modeling in NLP just like Computer Vision domain, some works on analyzing these massive pretrained models such as their inductive bias and if we can distill their learnings somehow, also some works on how the current day pretrained models are prone to adverserial attacks.